 Some companies take a quite structured approach to creating user experiences.
 Others create user experiences unwittingly.
-Looking back, I detected a couple more or less successful organizational patterns in regards to creating user experiences.
+Looking back, I detected six principles in regards to creating user experiences.

 Every company has a specific situation and evolves a characteristic structure.
 Nevertheless, creating great user experiences follows some common principles.
 So one would expect to find similar patterns on how companies adopt a user-centered approach.

 This article sets a focus on the following patterns:

 - Those who drive the user experience

 - UX enablers